HarshTrivedi/paraphrase-generation-web-demo/README.md

 ```

 Please Note: I am NOT any of the authors of of the paper.
-So, if you want you can consider to verify the implementation from demo app.
+So, if you want you can consider to verify the implementation from [this demo app](http://paraphrase-generation-web-demo.herokuapp.com/).

 In case of any problem, please contact me at: harshjtrivedi94@gmail.com